 Black tea, one of the six tea species, is the sort of fully fermented.
 It is renowned by its red liquid.
 Basic making procedures of black tea include withering, rolling, fermentation, and drying.
 Among them, fermentation is the most significant process of making black tea.
 It defines the quality of the tea.
 Meanwhile, plenty of healthy substances are produced during fermentation, which are important to the

-health benefit of black tea.
+health benefit of black teahealth benefit of black tea.
 Also fermentation is the reason why people who caring health loves black tea.